PlanktoScope/PlanktoScope/documentation/docs/reference/software/subsystems/installation.md

 - Installation of base tools: Docker, Cockpit, and various command-line tools are installed.

-- Installation of `forklift` and a Forklift pallet: a hard-coded version of `forklift` is downloaded to `/usr/bin/forklift` , a hard-coded version of a hard-coded pallet (namely, [github.com/PlanktoScope/pallet-standard](https://github.com/PlanktoScope/pallet-standard)) is downloaded and prepared for deployment, and the `forklift-apply.service` systemd service is created and enabled.
+- Installation of `forklift` and a Forklift pallet: a hard-coded version of `forklift` is downloaded to `/usr/bin/forklift` , a hard-coded version of a hard-coded pallet (namely, [github.com/PlanktoScope/pallet-standard](https://github.com/PlanktoScope/pallet-standard)) is downloaded and prepared for deployment, and some Forklift-specific systemd services are created and enabled.
 (Note: in the future, it will be possible to specify the pallet to be installed as a command-line argument.)

 - Partial configuration of Raspberry Pi-specific hardware: the SPI and I2C hardware interfaces are enabled, and the serial port and serial port console are enabled (note: the serial port console will be disabled by the PlanktoScope application environment setup phase so that the serial port can be used for the PlanktoScope's GPS receiver instead), and legacy camera support is disabled.

 - Configuration of the system locale: the system's language is changed to `en_US.UTF-8`, but the time and measurement formats are changed to `en_DK.UTF-8` so that the date format is `yyyy-mm-dd` and units are metric.
 The system timezone is set to UTC.

-- Partial configuration of networking: various system services are installed and configured, namely `dhcpcd`, `dnsmasq`, `hostapd`, and `firewalld`.
-The `enable-interface-forwarding.service` and `autohotspot.service` systemd services are created and enabled.
+- Partial configuration of networking: various system components are installed, namely `network-manager`, `dnsmasq-base`, and `firewalld`.
 The Raspberry Pi's Wi-Fi country is set to the US.

 - Cleanup: SSH keys are reset to be regenerated on the next boot, unnecessary APT files are removed, and the OS [machine ID](https://wiki.debian.org/MachineId) is reset to be regenerated on the next boot.